PavitraVaidya/ElderSense-Hackthon/README.md

 > "⏰ Reminder: Please take your Blood Pressure Tablet.
 Did you take it?"

--If user replies “yes” → medicine logged as ✅ taken.
+- If user replies “yes” → medicine logged as ✅ taken.
--If user says “help” → caregiver immediately gets an 📧 emergency email.
+- If user says “help” → caregiver immediately gets an 📧 emergency email.
--If user says “play music” → plays a random song.
+- If user says “play music” → plays a random song.

 ---

 ### 📦 Dependencies

--speechrecognition
+- speechrecognition
--pyttsx3
+- pyttsx3
--pygame
+- pygame
--smtplib (built-in)
+- smtplib (built-in)
--sqlite3 (built-in)
+- sqlite3 (built-in)

 ### Install everything with: